3.6 Provisions, Contingent Liabilities and Contingent Assets Provisions:

 ?
 Financial assets that are debt instruments, and are measured at amortised cost e. g.
 Loans and trade receivables.

 ?
-The company follows 'simplified approach' for recognition of impairment loss allowance on Trade
+The company follows 'simplified approach' for recognition of impairment loss allowance on Trade receivables that do not contain a significant financing component.

 The application of simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognizes impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.